-Note: Recorded trainings will play on your computer via Windows Media Player, Real Player, or other default media player.
-The playback-quality will depend on your Internet connection speed.
+Note: Recorded trainings play on video hosting site, Vimeo.
+No additional software is required.
+The download time and playback-quality will depend on your Internet connection speed.
 Don't forget to turn your speakers on for sound.

 NADCP – National Association of Drug Court Professionals